-For me, the biggest event of recent years is my one-year stay in my hometown Bariloche, Argentina.
+For me, the biggest event of recent years is my Journey to Argentina and my one-year stay in my hometown Bariloche.
 From August 2017 to August 2018 I visited my paternal family there.
-But I was not just a visitor… I built up a real, independent life there: I had my own small house, my work, my friends, my everyday life.
+But I was not just a visitor… I built up a real, independent life there.
+I had my own small house, my work, my friends, my everyday life.

-As a child, at the age of 11, I had moved from Argentina to Germany and had left my so-far-life quite abruptly behind me.
+As a child, at the age of 11, I had moved from Argentina to Germany and had left my so-far-life quite abruptly behind.
 Well, after 23 years, I was able to pick up on this time again and rediscover many sides of myself.
-I would say that in my memory it was the most beautiful and happiest year of my life and that I emerged from it as a new person: with more faith in life and self-confidence and with the plenty of experiences I have gained.
+In my memory, it was the most beautiful and happiest year of my life.
+I emerged from it as a new person: with more faith in life and self-confidence and with plenty of experiences.

 I could never summarize this year in a single blog post.
 But maybe I can give a few impressions, without any intention of assigning them some kind of value (eg “the most important thing”):